 Landlords – how to do good virtual viewings

-During lockdown, the Government have recommended that no prospective tenant viewings, periodic property inspections or non-essential repairs are to take place.
+In the height of the lockdown, the Government recommended that no prospective tenant viewings, periodic property inspections or non-essential repairs were to take place.
+Hopefully those days a behind us now.

-Landlords – how to do good virtual viewings in four steps
+Landlords – how to do good virtual property viewings in four steps

 When organising the virtual viewing with the prospective tenant it’s best to ensure you swop contact details so you can get in contact with each other in the event of technical difficulties or last minutes changes to the plan.